FallibleVagrant/fonetic_misspell/README.md

 This Python script converts English text into IPA, then back again.
 Proper spelling is lost in translation.

 Essentially:
->A sentence like this, with nary a blemish.
+>A pristine sentence like this, with nary a blemish.

 becomes:
 >a pressteen zentanss llaik diz, wed nerii a bllehmesh.